The team page on your website isn’t merely functional and deserves as much thought and attention as any other.

 (And most team members will breathe a sigh of relief when you tell them they won’t need to pose for a photograph.)

 Here’s one example structure for a page that is both easy to maintain and easy for the reader to digest, while also providing plenty of scope to use keywords and convey brand identity.

-One of the riskiest things you can do with a team page is delegate responsibility for entries to each individual in your firm.
+Keep it together One of the riskiest things you can do with a team page is delegate responsibility for entries to each individual in your firm.